Your Comprehensive Eye Exam

 Patient Background and History

-Most people that have had an eye examination remember the refraction as the part of the examination in which the doctor asks, “Which lens is clearer or better—lens one or lens two, or do they appear about the same?
-The ophthalmic technician or doctor will refract your vision using a phoropter, a device that contains hundreds of combination of lenses, to determine any possible refractive error such as nearsightedness, farsightedness, astigmatism, or presbyopia.
+Most people that have had an eye examination remember the refraction part of the examination.
+The doctor asks, “Which lens is clearer or better—lens one or lens two, or do they appear about the same?”
+The ophthalmic technician or doctor will refract your vision using a phoropter, a device that contains hundreds of combinations of lenses, to determine any possible refractive error such as nearsightedness, farsightedness, astigmatism, or presbyopia.

-The slit lamp is an instrument that allows the doctor to examine the internal and external parts of the eye in detail, such as the conjunctiva, iris, lens, cornea, retina and the optic nerve.
-A slit lamp test enables the doctor to evaluate the eyes for signs of normal aging and eye pathologies, such as conjunctivitis, cataracts, macular degeneration or retinal detachment.
+The slit lamp is an instrument that allows the doctor to examine the internal and external parts of the eye in detail, such as the conjunctiva, iris, lens, cornea, retina, and optic nerve.
+A slit lamp test enables the doctor to evaluate the eyes for signs of normal aging and eye pathologies, such as conjunctivitis, cataracts, macular degeneration, or retinal detachment.
 Early diagnosis and treatment of eye diseases are essential for preventing vision loss.

 Tonometry is a test to detect glaucoma by measuring the pressure inside your eye or IOP (intraocular pressure).
 Glaucoma can cause vision loss and even blindness if the IOP in the eye is too high and damages the optic nerve.
 Prior to doing this test, the doctor will numb the eyes before gently applanating (putting pressure on) the patient’s cornea to measure the pressure in the eye.

 Dilation is done at the discretion of the doctor, with some patients dilated every year and others at specified intervals.
 The frequency of dilation will vary for each patient.
 In this test, your doctor will instill dilating drops, which will enlarge your pupils to give the doctor a better view of certain parts of the back of the eye.